ftylitak/qzxing/README.md

 ### QZXing + QZXingFilter

-QZXing includes QZXingFilter, a QAbstractVideoFilter implementation to provide a mean of providing live feed to the decoding library.
+QZXing includes QZXingFilter, an implementation to provide live feed to the decoding library.
 It automatically includes QML implementation as well.
 This option requires "multimedia" Qt module this is why it is considered as a separate configuration.
-It can be used by adding the folloing line to the .pro file of a project:
+It can be used by adding the following line to the .pro file of a project:

 ```qmake
 CONFIG += qzxing_multimedia
 ```

+For examples on how to use QZXingFilter, it is advised to see [QZXingLive](https://github.com/ftylitak/qzxing/tree/master/examples/QZXingLive) example project.
+For Qt 5.x versions check [main.qml](https://github.com/ftylitak/qzxing/tree/master/examples/QZXingLive/main.qml) file, whereas for Qt 6.2 (or newer) check [main_qt6_2.qml](https://github.com/ftylitak/qzxing/tree/master/examples/QZXingLive/main_qt6_2.qml).

+(Pending task: a wiki page should be written to better explain the usage of the QZXingFilter component)

 <a name="howTo"></a>

 # How to use

-Follows simple code snippets that brefly show the use of the library.
+Follows simple code snippets that briefly show the use of the library.
 For more details advise the examples included in the repository and the [wiki](https://github.com/ftylitak/qzxing/wiki).

 <a name="howToDecoding"></a>